ForEvolve/forevolve.github.io/_posts/en/2018-07-02-how-to-deploy-and-host-a-jekyll-website-in-azure-blob-storage-using-a-vsts-continuous-deployment-pipeline-part-1.md

 - Git basics like `clone`, `commit` and `push`.
 - How to use a terminal or the [VS Code](https://code.visualstudio.com/download) integrated terminal.
 - Have an Azure account (trial or not) or be willing to create one.
-- How to follow installation procedure not covered in the current article series.
+- How to create a VSTS project.

 If I missed something, feel free to leave a comment!